dtm2451/dittoSeq/README.md

 *For a description of how to use the Demuxlet import functions, click [here](Demuxlet-Vignette)*

+All plotting functions spit out easy-to-read, color blind friendly, ggplot2 plots upon minimal coding input for your daily analysis needs, and they also allow sufficient manipulations to provide for out-of-the-box submission-quality figures.

-Package includes various helper and plotting functions for working with RNAseq data analyzed in other packages; Seurat (v2 or v3) for single-cell RNAseq data, DESeq for bulk RNAseq data.
+Package includes various helper and plotting functions for working with RNAseq data analyzed in other packages; handles data stored in these object types:

+- Seurat (v2 & v3), single-cell RNAseq
+- SingleCellExperiment, single-cell RNAseq
+- DESeq, bulk RNAseq.

 Additionally, contains import functions for [Demuxlet](https://github.com/statgen/demuxlet) cell annotations as Mux-seq datasets often consist of side-by-side bulk and single-cell RNAseq.

-All plotting functions spit out easy-to-read, color blind friendly, ggplot plots upon minimal coding input for your daily analysis needs, and they also allow sufficient manipulations to provide for out-of-the-box submission-quality figures.
+(If you would like a pipeline for extraction of genotypes from bulk RNAseq to enable Demuxlet-calling of single-cell RNAseq, shoot me an email.)

-In addition to extending visualization functionality of the widely used Seurat package for single cell RNAseq data, the package allows generation of similar figures from bulk RNA sequencing data.
+Extends the visualization functionality of the widely used Seurat package, and allows generation of similar figures from bulk RNA sequencing data.
 Thus, it enables analysis of single cell and bulk data side-by-side.

 NOTE: I use this package daily, and am constantly coming up with new ideas for tweaks and additional utility myself.
 To report errors, give feedback, or suggest new features, you can do so either through [github](https://github.com/dtm2451/DittoSeq/issues), or by email at <daniel.bunis@ucsf.edu>.